Cubs beat Indians 7-2 to match their best start since 1970

 It’s been a tough few days for the Indians.

-They’re still sorting through the situation with starters Mike Clevinger and Zach Plesac, who broke team rules and COVID-19 protocols when they left the team hotel in Chicago last weekend and risked exposure to the virus.
+Not only are they struggling to score, but they’re still sorting through the situation with starters Mike Clevinger and Zach Plesac, who broke team rules and COVID-19 protocols when they left the team hotel in Chicago last weekend and risked exposure to the virus.

-Manager Terry Francona did not say if the players have yet been tested.
+Francona did not say if the players have yet been tested.
 And as for their fractured relationship with teammates, Francona said that could take time to heal.

 “I know that they’ve got some trust to earn back and they’re gonna have to earn that back,” he said.
 “I don’t know how easy that will be.”